 The larger political and social upheavals of the decade touched Phoenix unevenly.
 The city was still isolated and most of the American population lived east of the Mississippi.
 In 1962, only half a century had passed since statehood.
 Martin Luther King Jr. did march in south Phoenix, joined by some mainstream white clerics, provoking much Anglo backlash (and Elijah Muhammad, the Black Muslim leader, had a winter home in Phoenix).
 No major riot shattered the city, although the media did cover up a small one in 1968 around Eastlake Park that included at least one sniper firing at police.
 The Monkees played Phoenix.
 Cesar Chavez led United Farm Worker protests, but mostly in California.
 But so much of the '60s cultural and social turbulence seemed to pass the city by.
 For example, the many small school districts allowed Phoenix to avoid busing.
 Protests against the Vietnam War or anything else were rare-to-nonexistent in the Phoenix of the '60s.
 The Cold War's terrors, likewise, seemed far away for most Phoenicians.
 One big exception: The arrest of Ernesto Miranda in 1963 for kidnapping and rape.
 The Supreme Court overturned his conviction claiming he had not been told of his Fifth Amendment rights and the Miranda Warning was born.
 Ernesto would hand out autographed Miranda Warning cards as he wandered the bars of the Deuce (where he would be fatally stabbed in 1976).

-There was also Barry and the Birchers, with profound implications for American politics to come.
+There were also Barry and the Birchers, with profound implications for American politics to come.
 Sen. Goldwater and the conservatives took over the Republican Party in 1964.
 And although Goldwater went down in a landslide against President Johnson — even Pulliam endorsed LBJ — the last major speech of the campaign was given on Barry's behalf by actor Ronald Reagan.
-The John Birch Society was strong in Arizona, largely imported by the conservative migration from the Midwest.
-The Republican leaders thought they were kooks, but also very committed and hardworking.
-Thus was born the forerunner of the Kookocracy that would take over the old Arizona GOP.
-And even the mainstream carried dark seeds, such as future Chief Justice of the United States William Rehnquist helping with vote suppression in south Phoenix.
+The John Birch Society was strong in Arizona, largely imported by the conservative Republican migration from the Midwest.
+The Republican leaders thought the birchers were kooks, but also very committed and hardworking.
+Thus was born the forerunner of the Kookocracy that would eventually take over the old Arizona GOP.
+Glendale car dealer Evan Mecham, running on a Bircher platform in 1962, upset the frontrunner in the Republican U.S. Senate primary (Goldwater protege Steve Shadegg).
+Even with GOP leaders lending little support, Mecham won 45 percent of the vote against veteran Sen. Carl Hayden.
+And the Republican mainstream carried "Southern Strategy" seeds, such as future Chief Justice of the United States William Rehnquist helping with vote suppression in south Phoenix.

 The biggest effort of civic good, even of the city's survival, or so it was sold, was the Central Arizona Project.
 This was the defining event.
 Arizona won its landmark lawsuit against California over Colorado River water in 1963 and President Johnson signed the funding authorization in 1968.
 It was the crowning achievement for Sen. Carl Hayden, but one that was the priority of the entire congressional delegation for decades (especially Ernest McFarland).
 In retrospect, the CAP (pronounced "see-a-pee," not like a baseball cap) ensured the destruction of so much of Phoenix's magic and embarking on the wild real-estate Ponzi scheme that continues with today's dreams of a "Sun Corridor."
 But few knew it then — although Hayden, at his moment of triumph, and a few in the Interstate Stream Commission, had forebodings.